 “She really SHOULD have known better!”

 Motivationally intelligent people understand their values-system and how it creates their SHOULDS, OUGHTS, and MUSTS, hot buttons.
 They can learn to exchange SHOULDS with COULDS and MUSTS with WISHES.
-These simple mental self-talk upgrades can be highly effective at creating more self-control and more appropriate responses to other’s behaviors.
+These simple mental self-talk upgrades can effectively create more self-control and more appropriate responses to others’ behaviors.

 To help keep my executive coaching clients’ SHOULDS from making them MUSTY, I start by having them complete a Reiss Motivation Profile®.
 This gives us scientific insights into their unique values-system.
 Next, I often recommend “Learning to Tell Myself the Truth,” by Dr. William Backus, Ph.d.
 This is an excellent workbook to improve one’s self-talk and provides practical practices for replacing one’s SHOULDS with COULDS.
 Working together as your accountability partner, I can help you ensure you strengthen your self-control and interpersonal effectiveness.